-You can feed your HomeBiogas system up to 12 liters of food waste or up to 40 liters of animal waste daily.
+You can feed your HomeBiogas system approximately 6 liters of food waste or up to 40 liters of animal waste daily.
 An equal amount of water should be added with the waste when you put it into the inlet of HomeBiogas.

 Do Put Kitchen Waste

-The appliance thrives on all types of food leftovers; meat, dairy, vegetables, fats and bones are all fine to put in.
+The appliance thrives on all types of food leftovers; meat, dairy, vegetables, fats, bones, pits, seeds and egg shells.
+You can put in rotten or moldy food as well.
 Avoid feeding large quantities of citrus fruit (orange, grapefruit, lemon) skin since it contains anti-bacterial oil, which could reduce the effectiveness of the digestion.

 Do Put Animal Manure